LearnWebCode/brads-boilerplate-wordpress/README.md

 **brads-boilerplate-theme-tailwind:** The same as above; only it uses Tailwind CSS instead of SCSS.

 **brads-fse-hybrid-theme:** This is a block or Full Site Editing (FSE) theme.
-However, instead of using default/core WP blocks; it uses blocks that we've created as a developer and so we are in 100% control of the HTML / CSS / JS that they output.
-It also uses PHP for output so the blocks are dynamic.
+However, instead of using default/core WP blocks; it uses blocks that we've created as a developer.
+It uses PHP for (most of) the output so the blocks are dynamic.
+Instead of having a separate plugin for each block you need to create this theme let's you create as many of your own blocks all within one single convenient theme.

 ## Block Plugins